By Joanne Jeffries. Last Updated 24th November 2021. Welcome to this guide to claiming after a car accident in Formentera.

 - Indicate when pulling out and crossing back if overtaking on the motorway and do not cross a solid white line to do so.

 - As the alcohol limit is extremely low, you should avoid drinking at all before driving.

 Following these tips will help you to stay safe and help to avoid your being involved in a Formentera car accident.
 If you do have a car accident abroad, talk to a solicitor to find out if you can claim compensation.

-	Further on in this guide, we look at how to access medical care using a European Health Insurance Card.
-However, whilst the EHIC could be used to get treatment after a car accident abroad in EU destinations, it does not provide other forms of cover.
+Further on in this guide, we look at how to access medical care using a Global Health Insurance Card.
+However, whilst the GHIC could be used to get treatment after a car accident abroad in some destinations, it does not provide other forms of cover.
 This is why we highly recommend that you still get comprehensive travel insurance which covers you driving in Spain.

 If you have had a hire car accident in Formentera, your vehicle will probably be insured as part of your car hire agreement.
 Before your holiday, check your car insurance policy.
 If you are driving in Spain being insured is mandatory.
 However, drivers are not required to have a breakdown cover policy.
 If you are hiring or driving a car in any destination abroad, we do also recommend that you have breakdown cover for your holiday.